Information for Students

 Group Study Rooms

-Study rooms for 2-10 people are available for faculty and staff on the 4th floor of the library on a first come, first served basis.
+Study rooms for 2-10 people are available for faculty and staff on Stack 5 of the library on a first come, first served basis.

 Using the Library at Home

 You can use e-journals and research databases directly from the Burritt Library homepage .
 When you click on any of the database links, a new window will open asking you for your CCSU BlueNet ID and password.
 Go to the Accounts Management page if you need to activate, reset, or retrieve a BlueNet account.